-Once a student’s disability documentation is received, the disabilities coordinator will review the material to determine its completeness and validity.
-If further information is deemed necessary, the disabilities coordinator will inform the individual within 30 academic class days.
-When the received documentation is complete, the disabilities coordinator will contact the student to set up a meeting.
-In an interactive process the student and disabilities coordinator will agree on what if any reasonable accommodations will be supported.
+Once a student’s disability documentation is received, the Disabilities Coordinator will review the material to determine its completeness and validity.
+If further information is deemed necessary, the Disabilities Coordinator will inform the individual within 30 academic class days.
+When the received documentation is complete, the Disabilities Coordinator will contact the student to set up a meeting.
+In an interactive process the student and Disabilities Coordinator will agree on what if any reasonable accommodations will be supported.
 A letter of accommodation will be generated by the coordinator and supplied to the student.
-The student then shares the letter with instructors of their choosing.
-The student must make an appointment with the disabilities coordinator at the beginning of each semester to update the accommodation letter.
-If a student does not have documentation but feels that he/ she has a disability, a referral may be made by the disabilities coordinator.
-Central Maine Community College does not provide this testing; it is at the student’s expense.
+The student then shares the letter with instructors of her/his choosing.
+The student must make an appointment with the Disabilities Coordinator at the beginning of each semester to update the accommodation letter.
+If a student does not have documentation but feels that he/ she has a disability, a referral may be made by the Disabilities Coordinator.
+CMCC does not provide this testing; it is at the student’s expense.

 - Cognitive Component (WAIS IV, preferred, other comparable accepted)

 - Achievement Component (WIAT III, preferred, other comparable accepted)

 - Information Processing Component (WMS IV, Bender, executive functioning, Rey Osterrieth Complex Figure Test, or other appropriate tests)

 Other tests should be included that are appropriate to the particular area of disability pointed to from the above required components.
 For example, if from the information gathered it indicates that the individual has a writing disability, then it would be appropriate to complete the TOWL3 or latest edition.

 For AD/HD, it is appropriate to include rating scales by instructors, parents and the student, as well as the Connors Continuous Performance Test or other comparable test.